supertestnet/frightening-network/README.md

 # Why are you doing this?

 For fun.
-Also because there are some thing about the lightning network that I want to change and it will be easier to do that if I have my own version.
+Also because there are some things about the lightning network that I want to change and it will be easier to do that if I have my own version.

 # Why does it not work?